CyberSource/cybersource-rest-client-node/docs/InstrumentIdentifierApi.md

 <a name="getAllPaymentInstruments"></a>
 # **getAllPaymentInstruments**
-> TmsV1InstrumentIdentifiersPaymentInstrumentsGet200Response getAllPaymentInstruments(profileId, vCMerchantId, vCCorrelationId, tokenId, opts)
+> TmsV1InstrumentIdentifiersPaymentInstrumentsGet200Response getAllPaymentInstruments(profileId, tokenId, opts)

 Retrieve all Payment Instruments associated with an Instrument Identifier